raganwald/raganwald.github.com/_posts/2018-03-03-the-deep-state.md

 ### reflection

-> In computer science, [reflection] is the ability of a computer program to examine, introspect, and modify its own structure and behavior at runtime.--[Wikipedia][reflection]
+> In computer science, [reflection] is the ability of a computer program to examine, introspect, and modify its own structure and behaviour at runtime.--[Wikipedia][reflection]

 [reflection]: https://en.wikipedia.org/wiki/Reflection_(computer_programming)